Rish7223/todo-app/README.md

 ```
 $ npm install
 ```
-* After installation you have config the project with firebase:
+* After installation you have to config the project with firebase:
 ```
 copy and paste the firebase config code into $ firebase_init.js file.
 ```